jhylin/ML1-1_small_mols_in_ChEMBL/README.md

 ---

-As on 18/9/24:
+As on 23/9/24:

-* I'm slowly starting on the 3rd post where scikit-learn will be used after first two posts/drafts are completed (hopefully no more big changes)
+* Managed to use set_output(transformation="polars") and set_config(transformation="polars") in the pipeline for 3rd post - pending a plot between feature names and coefficients and also some checks needed on predicted probabilities

 * ETA: hopefully within the last quarter of the year for the first lot (i.e. ML 1-1-1 to 1-1-4) at least!